 This chapter discusses the concepts underlying these interdisciplinary models of care for high-risk patients, and describes specific programs.
 While the concept of providing interdisciplinary care for high-risk patients underlies all of these models of care, the different models may use different words to describe their work.
 Case management, complex care management, ambulatory intensive care units (ICUs), and care coordination are all terms that individual programs use to describe their work improving outcomes for high-risk populations using interdisciplinary teams.
 Throughout this chapter, we use “interdisciplinary models of care” to describe all of these types of programs.
 However, in each case example, we use the particular words that each program uses to describe itself.

 Mr. Beltran is a 56-year-old man who works as a day laborer but is unable to find a steady job.
 Living in homeless shelters, he becomes increasingly depressed, and begins to drink heavily.
 After visiting the emergency room and being diagnosed with diabetes, he is referred to the resident clinic at the county hospital.
 Here he has difficulty attending scheduled appointments with his primary care provider because of his unpredictable work schedule and his alcohol addiction, so he drops into clinic only when he is sick.
-In these visits, physicians who do ...
+In these visits, ...